Tulsa Wrongful Death Attorneys

 - Forfeiture of income or benefits the deceased should have earned if he or she had lived

-Secondly, there are damages that can be sought that represent burdens left to loved ones in the deceased’s absence.
-This may involve damages for losses like grief and loss of companionship, and realistic funeral and burial costs.
+Secondly, a family may sue for damages that represent the burdens they are left with as a result of losing a loved one.
+This may involve compensation for grief and loss of companionship, as well as realistic funeral and burial costs.

 At Richardson Richardson Boudreaux, we handle each case as if we are preparing to go to trial so we can maximize the money recovered for our clients.
-This enables us to acquire greater settlements and bigger jury verdicts.
+Our preparation and dedication enables us to acquire greater settlements and bigger jury verdicts.
 Many lawyers are concerned with their own paycheck, but we keep your case from beginning to end and only ask for compensation once we reach justice on your behalf.

 The advocacy you and your loved ones deserve is just a phone call away.
-Call us at (918) 347-6456 today.
+Call us at (918) 347-6456 today for a free consultation.